BaffourAdu/ComplainDesk/readme.md

 How to Set-up Project Locally
 --------------------------------

-NB: Make sure you have composer installed or downlaod composer at => https://getcomposer.org/download/
+NB: Make sure you have composer installed or you may downlaod composer at => https://getcomposer.org/download/

 1. git clone <repo-url>
 2. composer install